Immunotherapy Treatment for Allergies

 After the initial dose, patients can administer the drops themselves at home, ideally at the same time each day.

-Brookman shares, “You reach maintenance phase much faster than with the shots, so you should feel relief much sooner.”
+A patient can reach maintenance phase much faster than with shots, so they should feel relief much sooner by using drops.
 Patients’ symptoms are usually relieved within three to six months, and they generally complete the treatment after about three years.

-“The drops have a higher safety profile.
-There’s much less chance of having adverse reactions because it’s absorbed under the tongue instead of injected into the bloodstream,” said Brookman.
-Usually, the worst reaction is itchiness around the tongue and mouth or a stuffy nose.
+Immunotherapy drops have a higher safety profile.
+There’s a much lower chance of having adverse reactions because they’re absorbed under the tongue instead of injected into the bloodstream.
+Usually, the worst reaction is itchiness around the tongue and mouth, or a stuffy nose.

 Until sublingual allergy drops complete the FDA approval process, healthcare providers cannot bill insurance for them.
 Patients choose to pay out of pocket for immunotherapy drops because the ease and effectiveness are substantial benefits of this form of treatment.